IIIF/training/advanced_iiif/modules/zooniverse/README.md

 # Zooniverse

-This is the most popular crowdsourcing or citizen science tool and it started out as a project called Galaxy Zoo which enabled volunteers to tag and classify a large number of galaxies.
+This is the most popular crowdsourcing or citizen science tool which started out as a project called Galaxy Zoo to enable volunteers to tag and classify galaxies.
 It has since morphed into a general crowdsourcing tool and is used by many cultural heritage institutions to involve the public in their collections.

 To give you a flavour of the type of projects that Zooniverse run here are a few examples: